 A student will only be reinstated into the MSAT program once he or she has met or surpassed the requirements designated as deficient.
-The committee will meet and a decision will be rendered.
-Any student that feels he/she did not receive fair process may appeal following the Waynesburg University student grievance policy.
+Any student that feels he/she did not receive fair process may appeal following the Waynesburg University Student Grievance Policy (refer to the current University catalog for more information).